TWTR Investors Have Opportunity to Lead Twitter, Inc. Securities Fraud Lawsuit

 Shareholders with $100,000 losses or more are encouraged to contact the firm.

-LOS ANGELES, Sept.
-28, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Twitter, Inc. ("Twitter" or the "Company") ( NYSE: TWTR).
+BENSALEM, Pa., Oct.
+5, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Twitter, Inc. ("Twitter" or the "Company") (NYSE: TWTR).

 Class Period: August 3, 2020 – August 23, 2022